saileshrijal/BlazorStateManager/README.md

-# BlazorStateManager
+# BlazorStateProvider

-BlazorStateManager is a state management library for Blazor applications that simplifies the management of state using local and session storage.
+BlazorStateProvider is a state management library for Blazor applications that simplifies the management of state using local and session storage.
 It provides a clean and easy-to-use API for managing application state across components, ensuring that state is persisted as needed.

 ## Features